AshFoster/foodie-favourites/README.md

   - The favourite dishes section allows the user to add multiple favourite dishes.
 They must type one dish at a time and then hit enter or click the 'Add Dish' button which will add each dish to a list below the button.
   - Once everything has been completed the user can click 'Submit Restaurant', and if everything is ok, they will be taken to the detail page of the restaurant they just added.
   - The user will be told if any of the fields are incomplete.
-  - When a user chooses to 'edit' one of their posts they will be taken to the add restaurant page, though then the heading will say 'Update Restaurant' instead of 'Add Restaurant', and there will also be a 'delete' link available which will take the user to another page where they can confirm if they would actually like to delete the post.
+  - When a user chooses to 'edit' one of their posts they will be taken to the add restaurant page, though then the heading will say 'Edit Restaurant' instead of 'Add Restaurant', and there will also be a 'delete' link available which will take the user to another page where they can confirm if they would actually like to delete the post.

 - __Update Email__

   ![Update Email](assets/readme-images/update-email.JPG)

+  - This page allows the user to add email addresses to their account, change their primary email address, remove email addresses and to re-send a verification email regarding one of their email addresses.
+  - If there is only one email address associated with their account then this will be the primary address.
+The email used when registering will automatically be assigned as primary, though no confirmation is needed on registration.
+If the user decides they would like to change their primary email address they will need to add it to their account, then verify it via email, and then set it as the primary email address.
+They then have the option of leaving the old email address on the account or removing it.
+  - Only non-primary email addresses can be removed from an account.

 - __Change Password__

   ![Change Password](assets/readme-images/change-password.JPG)

+  - This page allows the user to change their password.
+All they need to do is type in their current password, and then their new password twice.
+  - The current password must match the current password, and the repeated new password must match the first new password.
+If any of these do not match then the user is told accordingly.
+  - There is also a 'forgot password' link which takes the user to a the 'Reset Password' page.

 - __Reset Password__

   ![Reset Password](assets/readme-images/reset-password.JPG)

+  - The Reset Password page allows users to reset their password in the case that they have forgotten their current password.
+  - The user must enter the email address associated with their account and click 'Reset My Password'.
+An email will then be sent to their email with a link which takes them to a page where they can reset their password.
+  - If the user enters an email address that is not associated with an account then the user is made aware of this.

 - __Sign Out__

   ![Sign Out](assets/readme-images/sign-out.JPG)

+  - When the user clicks on the 'Sign Out' link in the navbar they are taken to this page which simply asks them to confirm that they would actually like to sign out.
+  - When they do sign out they are directed back to the home page.

 ## Testing